hemanta212/Nepali-News-Scrapper/README.md

 # Current State
 * Works for majority of nepali news site
-* Tested site list is given in sites.txt
+* Tested sites list is given in sites.json, (50+ sites)
 * Currently only title and text field is guarenteed to have data.
+* Extraction of images & date is also supported in most sites, be sure check if it supported on the sites you want before relying.

 # Installation
 In case you run in some troubles during installation performing the steps below,